DokFaust/julia/doc/src/manual/parallel-computing.md

 2. Multi-Threading
 3. Multi-Core or Distributed Processing

-We will consider first Julia [Tasks (aka Coroutines)](@ref man-tasks) and other high-level interfaces and modules that rely on the Julia runtime library, that allow to suspend and resume computations with full control of inter-`Tasks` communication without worrying of the opeartive system's scheduler.
+We will consider first Julia [Tasks (aka Coroutines)](@ref man-tasks) and other high-level interfaces and modules that rely on the Julia runtime library, that allow to suspend and resume computations with full control of inter-`Tasks` communication without worrying of the operative system's scheduler.
 Julia also allows to communicate between `Tasks` through operations like [`wait`](@ref) and [`fetch`](@ref).
+Communication and data synchronization is managed through [`Channel`](@ref)s, which are the conduit that allows inter-`Tasks` communication.

 Julia also supports multi-threading, where execution is forked and an anonymous function is run across all threads.
 Described as a fork-join approach, all threads have to join together and serial execution continues.
 Multi-threading is supported using the `Base.Threads` module that is still considered experimental, as Julia is not fully thread-safe, consider for example [this issue](https://github.com/JuliaLang/julia/issues/22581).
 Also multi-threading should be implemented only if you take into consideration global variables, locks and atomics, so we will present it later.

 In the end we will present Julia's way to distributed and parallel computing.
 With scientific computing in mind, Julia natively implements interfaces to send a process through multiple cores or machines.
 Also we will mention useful external packages for distributed programming like `MPI.jl` and `DistributeArrays.jl`.

 # Coroutines